-IBISKA is proud Building_Peace_postcard_4x6to support a local not-for-profit organization, One World Dialogue, who is organizing this fascinating event in partnership with the Deifenbunker Museum, on the theme of “Building Peace”.
+IBISKA is proud to support a local not-for-profit organization, One World Dialogue, who is organizing this fascinating event in partnership with the Deifenbunker Museum, on the theme of “Building Peace”.
 The exhibition will run from September 14 until December 31, 2013 and is part of a three fold program offered this year by the Museum on the theme of Peace.

 In this unique underground setting, a historical artifact of the cold war era, the Museum and One World Dialogue will be displaying visual art representations gathered from a broad spectrum of people from the Ottawa community including professional artists, school children and various community groups, on the topic of what it means to build peace now.